rails/rails/guides/source/action_controller_advanced_topics.md

 end
 ```

-This will read and stream the file 4 kB at a time, avoiding loading the entire file into memory at once.
+The file will read and streamed at 4 kB at a time by default, to avoid loading the entire file into memory at once.
 You can turn off streaming with the `:stream` option or adjust the block size with the `:buffer_size` option.

 If `:type` is not specified, it will be guessed from the file extension specified in `:filename`.
 If the content-type is not registered for the extension, `application/octet-stream` will be used.

-WARNING: Be careful when using data coming from the client (params, cookies, etc.) to locate the file on disk, as this is a security risk that might allow someone to gain access to files they are not meant to.
+WARNING: Be careful when using data coming from the client (params, cookies, etc.) to locate the file on disk.
+This is a security risk as it might allow someone to gain access to sensitive files.

 TIP: It is not recommended that you stream static files through Rails if you can instead keep them in a public folder on your web server.
 It is much more efficient to let the user download the file directly using Apache or another web server, keeping the request from unnecessarily going through the whole Rails stack.

 ### RESTful Downloads

-While `send_data` works just fine, if you are creating a RESTful application having separate actions for file downloads is usually not necessary.
+While `send_data` works fine, if you are creating a RESTful application having separate actions for file downloads is usually not necessary.
 In REST terminology, the PDF file from the example above can be considered just another representation of the client resource.
 Rails provides a slick way of doing "RESTful" downloads.
 Here's how you can rewrite the example so that the PDF download is a part of the `show` action, without any streaming:

 ```ruby
 class ClientsController < ApplicationController